Balou History, Family Crest & Coats of Arms

 Balou Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Balou family name include Bellowe, Bellow, Bellows, Bellot, Bellet, Bellett, Bellowes, Beloe, Belloe, Bellough, Belloes, Beloes, Belloughs, Ballot, Ballott, Ballow, Ballowe, Ballows, Ballowes and many more.

 Early Notables of the Balou family (pre 1700)